expo/expo/docs/pages/versions/unversioned/index.md

 <VersionedRedirectNotification />

-The Expo SDK provides access to device and system functionality such as contacts, camera, gyroscope sensor, GPS location, etc. To use these functionalities and may other, you can install any of the Expo SDK package using `expo-cli` with the `expo install` command.
+The Expo SDK provides access to device and system functionality such as contacts, camera, gyroscope sensor, GPS location, etc., in form of packages.
+You can install any Expo SDK package using `expo-cli` with the `expo install` command.
 For example, three different package are installed using the following command:

 <Terminal cmd={['$ expo install expo-camera expo-contacts expo-sensors']} />